The Township of Washington D.A.R.E. Officers:

 Primary - P.O.
 Heather Castronova

 Assisted by - Lt.
-Rich Skinner, Cpl.
+Rich Skinner, Sgt.
 Michael Glock, P.O.
 William Jackson and P.O.
 Vincent Montalbano.

 Two year old Jake Faggello posing in front of a Township